100 Sights in Bremen, Germany (with Map and Images)

 Show sight on map

-The Bremen Stichtenhaus in the Schnoor is a "lively" museum.
-As part of qualification and employment measures, unemployed people represent historical events and personalities of Bremen's life in historical backdrops from the middle of the 17th to the 20th century.
-In accordance with self-made costumes, accompany the visitors through the exhibition and tell you Bremen history and stories.
+The Bremen Story House in Schnoor is a "living" museum.
+As part of qualification and employment measures, unemployed people present historical events and personalities of Bremen life in historical settings from the middle of the 17th to the 20th century.
+In self-made costumes true to the original, they accompany and guide visitors through the exhibition and tell Bremen history and stories.

 Wikipedia: Bremer Geschichtenhaus (DE), Website